gwiener/ShopBot/report.md

 The [desc.py](desc.py) script includes the code for this analysis (also requiring additional downloads).

 The above analysis resulted in a set of 200 keywords that are more common to the domain of mobile phones than new or romance English.
+Such words include *selfies*, *megapixels* and *qwerty* keyboards.
-I selected the more unique ones, and appended them as to the tagged samples set.
+I selected the more unique ones, and appended them to the tagged samples set.

 ## Tagging customer queries